medalight/callable-bond-hedging/README.md

 ## A note on how this was built

 The thesis, the modelling approach, the validation against published examples and the interpretation of every result are my own.
 I used Claude (Anthropic) as a coding assistant to implement the Python, build the visualisations and iterate on structure.
-All numbers were checked against the textbook's worked examples before being trusted.

 ## Acknowledgments